Garegin Apresov: Work in Persia

+In 1927 Apresov was characterized by the plenipotentiary representative of the USSR in Persia, K.K.
+Yurenev, as an excellent intelligence officer, but also as an employee somewhat inclined to self-promotion and adventurism.
+Nevertheless, he was recommended by Yurenev for "serious work".

+Work in USSR

 Between September 1927 and July 1928, Apresov served as a member of the Military Collegiate of the Supreme Court of the Soviet Union, but resigned at his own request.

-From 1927 to 1932 he was a NKID agent in Baku.
+From 1927 to 1932 he was a People's Commissariat for Foreign Affairs (NKID) agent in Baku.

 He was NKID's plenipotentiary before the Council of People's Commissars of the Azerbaijan SSR in 1929 and the Uzbek SSR and the Soviet Central Asia in 1930.

+In a handwritten explanation of plenipotentiary representative of the USSR in Persia, K.K.
+Yurenev's 1927 character reference, which was added to it in the archives of the Central Committee of the All-Union Communist Party (Bolsheviks), his position or status is listed as “authorized representative in Turkestan for border issues”.

+There is a mention of Apresov giving lectures on tactics in Central Asia at the Communist University of the Toilers of the East.